What's new in the China virus outbreak

 WHAT'S NEW TODAY

-— Health authorities said the number of confirmed cases in China rose to more than 1,200 and the death toll climbed to 41.
+——— The National Health Commission said the number of confirmed cases in China rose to nearly 2,000 and the death toll, to 56.

-— Australia and Malaysia reported their first cases and Japan identified a third one.
+——— The U.S. reported a third case, a man in southern California who traveled from the hard-hit city of Wuhan, the epicenter of the outbreak.

-— Wuhan will ban vehicle use in downtown areas starting Sunday to try to restrict people from moving around.
-Taxis have been assigned to neighborhood committees to help those who need to get somewhere.
+——— Singapore and South Korea each reported one new case Sunday, while Thailand reported three new cases.